-2. Register yourself for the course and examinations through Oase (http://education.tue.nl)
+2. Register yourself for the course and examinations through Osiris (https://osiris.tue.nl)

 Sign up at the study advisor at the TU/e, Mrs. J.A.M.Pulles@tue.nl for more specific information about studying in Eindhoven.

 TRANSFERRING ECTS FROM ONE LOCATION (TU) TO ANOTHER